Skip to main content

 License heartbeat

-The ModPageSpeed software you install renews its license token with our API and reports a pseudonymous instance identifier, the product name, and the software version.
-The identifier is a hash derived from your subscription ID and a locally generated random value — no hostnames, IP addresses, or machine identifiers leave your server.
+The ModPageSpeed software you install renews its license token with our API and, during the same call, reports a pseudonymous instance identifier, the product identifier (e.g., “mps2”), the software version, and basic build information about the package (server type, operating system, architecture, and distribution).
+The identifier is a SHA-256 hash derived from your subscription ID and a locally generated random UUID — no hostnames, MAC addresses, or other machine-identifying information leave your server.
 We use it only to count concurrent instances per subscription.
 See the Terms of Service for the contractual side.

 Lawful basis: legitimate interest (Art.
 6(1)(f) GDPR) in license compliance in a B2B context.
 You can object by contacting privacy@we-amp.com.